NikiforovAll/nikiforovall.github.io/_posts/2024-10-19-semantic-search-via-elastic-dotnet.md

 tags: [ dotnet, elasticsearch, ai, rag, search ]
 published: true
 shortinfo: "This post demonstrates how to perform Semantic Search using Elasticsearch and Polyglot Notebooks"
+description: "This post demonstrates how to perform Semantic Search using Elasticsearch and Polyglot Notebooks"
 fullview: false
 comments: true
 related: true